Top job candidates get the most out of the questions at the end of the interview.

 Your questions can show you’re qualified and interested in the job, which are two qualities that a hiring manager wants in every applicant.

-Can’t think of any good questions or ask poor ones, and you’ll shoot your job chances in the foot.
+Can’t think of any good questions or ask poor ones, and you’ll shoot yourself in the foot along with these other common interview mistakes.

 To help you out in your job search, I came up with 15 possible questions to ask at the end of the interview.
 (To be extra clear, just pick and choose a few of these questions—anymore and you’ll both overwhelm the poor guy or girl across from you and be labeled a weirdo.)